-PostgreSQL is an object-relational database management system available for many platforms including Linux, FreeBSD, Solaris, Microsoft Windows and Mac OS X. For more information visit postgresql.org.
+PostgreSQL is an object-relational database management system available for many platforms including Linux, FreeBSD, Solaris, Microsoft Windows, and macOS.
+For more information visit postgresql.org.

 Even if the PostgreSQL plugin is not configured, Monitoring will discover PostgreSQL services running in your Cloud Platform project by: